 - Educating healthcare providers

-Boards may meet on a regular basis, even as often as weekly meetings, to personally review and discuss patients at theirs or other local clinics.
-Other medical centers may approach tumor boards on an as-needed basis, and will gather to discuss more complex cases when they arise.
+Boards may meet on a regular basis, even as often as weekly meetings, to personally review medical records and discuss patients at theirs or other local clinics.
+Other medical centers may approach tumor boards on an as-needed basis and will gather to discuss more complex cases when they arise.
 With more technological advancements, there have also been more and more national and international virtual tumor boards popping up, where doctors can use video or conference call meetings to discuss cases in many locations in real-time.

 In general, these meetings consist of doctors explaining the medical history and circumstances of their patient’s condition.
 This includes all radiological, surgical and pathological findings, as well as any social and medical issues that may impact their treatment.
 The group will then discuss current studies and best practices, and work together to determine treatment recommendations.